A-Wizard-Did-It/Black-Hearts/README.md

 What languages are the mod in?

 - English for both mod components and Chinese for the BG1 part.
+If you'd like to offer to translate to another language, please let me know.

 Where do the quests start?